 By: Grace Hancock

 In 2019, Florida Governor Ron DeSantis signed a new law making texting while driving a primary traffic offense in the Sunshine State in an effort to crack down on driver distraction.
-This law was pioneered by Democratic Representative Emily Slosberg of Delray Beach and Republican Representative Jackie Toledo of Tampa.
-Under this texting while driving law, offenders will be fined $30 for their first offense.
+Democratic Representative Emily Slosberg of Delray Beach and Republican Representative Jackie Toledo of Tampa both pioneered this law.
+Offenders will receive a fine of $30 for their first offense under the texting while driving law.
 A second offense within five years will cost offenders a $60 fine and 3 points on their driver’s license.

 Florida is among the 47 states and the District of Columbia (Washington, D.C.) that have some sort of texting while driving ban.
 At least 15 states have laws that ban all phone use while driving.